Jimmy Durante: Stardom

-During the early 1930s, Durante alternated between Hollywood and Broadway.
-Outstanding among his early motion pictures was The Phantom President (1932), starring George M. Cohan, with Durante as his gregarious pal.
+During the early 1930s, Durante alternated between Hollywood films and Broadway shows.
+One of his first films was The Phantom President (1932), a Paramount production starring George M. Cohan.
+Durante played "Curly Cooney", a gregarious sidekick to Cohan.

 Durante then replaced Cliff Edwards as the comic foil in the Metro-Goldwyn-Mayer (MGM) and Buster Keaton comedies: Speak Easily (1932), The Passionate Plumber (1932), and What!
 No Beer?
 (1933).
-Although his style of fast-talking comedy did not always mesh smoothly with the mimed visuals of Keaton, their series proved successful enough and might have continued, but Keaton was experiencing personal problems, including loss of control over his movies, alcohol abuse, and a messy divorce, so MGM fired Keaton and kept Durante.
-MGM gave Durante leads in moderately budgeted comedies like Meet the Baron (1933) and Hollywood Party (1934), but he could not carry an entire feature film; he was more effective as somebody's sidekick, and MGM released him in 1934.
+Although Durante's style of fast-talking comedy did not always mesh smoothly with Keaton's mimed visuals, the series proved successful.
+However, MGM ended the series after firing Keaton due to personal problems.

+MGM then gave Durante lead roles in moderately budgeted comedies.
+In Meet the Baron, (1933), Durante plays "Joe McGoo", one of two bunglers rescued from a forest in Africa by Baron Munchausen.
+A second film was Hollywood Party (1934).
+Durante plays a Tarzan-like character searching for new lions for his act.
+Comedians Laurel and Hardy, as well as The Three Stooges, appear in the film.
+MGM released Durante from contract in 1934.

 Durante went to England to work in a Richard Tauber film musical, Land Without Music (released in the United States as Forbidden Music).
-Upon his return to Hollywood, no movie jobs for him were available.
-Columbia Pictures offered him a major role in its college musical Start Cheering, filmed in 1937, and he received excellent critical notices, re-establishing him in movies.
-From then on, he almost always appeared in strong supporting roles.
+After returning to Hollywood, he was unable to find any movie roles.
+In 1937, Columbia Pictures finally offered him a role in its college musical Start Cheering.
+Durante played a comic sidekick in a story about a movie star going back to College.
+Durante received excellent critical notices, re-establishing him in films.
+From then on, he mainly appeared in strong supporting roles.

-Durante went on to appear in the Gene Autry musical Western Melody Ranch (1940), The Man Who Came to Dinner (1942, playing Banjo, a character based on Harpo Marx), Ziegfeld Follies (1945), Billy Rose's Jumbo (1962, based on the 1935 musical), and It's a Mad, Mad, Mad, Mad World (1963).
+Durante played "Cornelius J. Courtney", a sidekick to Gene Autry, in the musical Western Melody Ranch (1940).
+He appeared in the comedy The Man Who Came to Dinner (1942), playing "Banjo", a character based on the comedian Harpo Marx.
+He appeared in the lavish musical comedy Ziegfeld Follies (1945), the musical (1950 film) the Milkman Billy Rose's Jumbo (1962), and the Cinerama comedy It's a Mad, Mad, Mad, Mad World (1963).